billhails/PyScheme/README.md

 * Three-valued logic system.
 DONE
 * Partial and over-complete function application.
 DONE

-Syntax is very much in the javascript style, and I'm currently parsing with self hand-written recursive descent parser, which isn'self ideal.
+Syntax is very much in the javascript style, and I'm currently parsing with a hand-written recursive descent parser, which isn'a ideal.

 ## First Impressions

-To get self feel for the language, read through the integration tests in `pyscheme/tests/integration`
+To get a feel for the language, read through the integration tests in `pyscheme/tests/integration`

 ## Cloning